altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-**How does one onboard onto an architecture one didn't design?**
+# How does one onboard onto an architecture one didn't design?

----

 1. Start With the data, not the code; Understand the task, look at examples, tests
 2. Understand the architecture top-down, timeboxed